cisco-gve/portautomation/README.md

 You will need docker installed in your machine.

-Create an env variable with the list of your apics:
+Create an env variable file called envfile with the list of your apics:

 ```
 APICS=https://apic1.cisco.com/,https://apic1.cisco.com/,https://apic1.cisco.com/